Berlin Police: History

 In 1936, the Berlin police force was dissolved, like all other German police forces, and absorbed into the Ordnungspolizei (Orpo; lit.
 'Order police').
 The Orpo was established as a centralized organisation uniting the municipal, city, and rural uniformed forces that had been organised on a state-by-state basis.
 Eventually, the Orpo absorbed virtually all of the Third Reich's law enforcement and emergency response organisations, including fire brigades, coast guard, civil defense, and even night watchmen.
 It was under the overall command of Heinrich Himmler.
 In Berlin after the passage of Nuremberg Laws, the Berlin Orpo helped segregate Jews through heavy-handed enforcement of traffic laws.
 They also assisted the SA in the Kristallnacht pogrom.

 During the Allied occupation of Berlin, the Soviet Union and the Communist Socialist Unity Party of Germany took control of the Berlin Police, and the politicization of the police led to three-quarters of the police to switch to a new authority in West Berlin.
+This led to the creation of the West Berlin Police.

 Police brutality by East Berlin Police against the Berlin city council and anti-Communist demonstrators in East Berlin led to the formal partition of the city.
 After the fall of the Berlin Wall (1989) and the reunification of Germany (1990), the West Berlin police, with 20,000 employees, and the East Berlin police, with 12,000 employees, were merged under the direction of the West Berlin chief Georg Schertz.
 Approximately 2,300 officers changed assignments from the West to the East, and approximately 2,700 from the East to the West.
 About 9,600 East Berlin officers were checked for being possible collaborators of the MfS (Stasi).
 8,544 of them were cleared, while 1,056 were not.
 Approximately 2,000 were retired or resigned on their own.

 The law on the Freiwillige Polizei-Reserve (FPR; lit. 'volunteer police reserve') in Berlin of 25 May 1961 in West Berlin created a paramilitary organisation to protect important infrastructure like power plants and drinking water supplies.
 Since the 1980s, it became more of a branch in which citizens were able to voluntarily support the Schupo in daily service.
 It was disbanded in 2002.